The Scottish Rite Charitable Foundation

 The story of the inception and growth of the Foundation from 1964-1984 is recounted in the official history authored by Ill.
 Bro.
 Donald M. Fleming, 33°, entitled “The First Twenty Years”.
 A second volume of our history, entitled "Our History Volume Two", was authored by Ill.
 Bro.
 D. Garry Dowling, 33°, and covers the years 1985-2014.

 In addition, the Foundation assists local organizations (Valleys) in starting Learning Centres for Dyslexic Children.
 These Centres provide free tutoring for children to help them overcome their reading difficulties and by training a growing cadre of highly skilled and dedicated tutors.
-Learning Centres have been licensed and are operational in London, Halifax, Windsor, Vancouver, Moncton, Barrie, Calgary and Edmonton.
+Learning Centres have been licensed and are operational in London, Halifax, Windsor, Vancouver, Moncton, Barrie, Calgary and Edmonton with a new Centre expected to be operational later this year in Hamilton.

 Donations are received from several sources.
 All members of the Rite are encouraged to make annual contributions through the blue envelopes provided to them by each Valley across Canada.
 Valleys and clubs organize special fund-raising events with the proceeds designated for the Foundation.
 Donations are received with memorial cards in memory of departed loved ones.
 Bequests are a major source of receipts, and members are encouraged to remember the Foundation in their wills.